acaldwell1986/calculator/README.md

 # Project: Calculator
-## Description: On-screen calculator built using HTML, CSS, and Javascript.
+## On-screen calculator built using HTML, CSS, and Javascript.
 Calculates a single pair of numbers at a time.

 ### **Features:**
 * Supported operations:  **divide**, **multiply**, **subtract**, **add**